This Day In Literary History

 She vigorously denied being bisexual.
 Personal letters released after the author's death revealed, according to Forster, that Daphne was terrified that she might be a lesbian.
 She had been raised to hate homosexuals with a passion by her father, a virulent homophobic bigot.

 Daphne du Maurier died in April 1989 at the age of 81.

 "When one is writing a novel in the first person, one must be that person." - Daphne du Maurier

-Today's video features a BBC Radio adaptation of Daphne du Maurier's classic novel, Rebecca.
+Today's video features a complete reading of Daphne du Maurier's classic short story, The Birds.
 Enjoy!